 Receiving a massage after the infection has peaked can speed recovery, but speeding up the process can actually make you feel sick again.

-Another concern is that while you are recovering, you are still contagious, and that puts your massage therapist (me) at risk of infection.
+Another concern is that while you are recovering, you are still contagious, and that puts your massage therapist (me) at risk of infection and spreading it to my other clients.